luctst/parse-route-data/README.md

 ## Why 🤔
 ---
-This package is an express middleware who perform some actions on `req.query` or `req.body` object and allow you to define what you really want in a specific route by creating a config files filled with your API routes see exemples section below.
+This package is an express middleware who perform some actions on `req.query` or `req.body` object and allow you to define what you really want in a specific route by creating a config files filled with your API routes.

-In order to create your config you must define some route schemas just like mongoose model if you work with it will sound familiar, route schema are object with fields required or not.
+Concretely using a config file with route schemas we retrieve the data sent from the client either from `req.query` or `req.body` then we compare this data with your configuration file and if they do not match the program returns an error or he keeps running.

 ## Install 🐙
 ---